Former Trump Organization CFO Allen Weisselberg pleads guilty in fraud case, agrees to testify against company

 Weisselberg's deal with prosecutors calls for a sentence of five months in New York's Rikers Island jail, followed by five years' probation.
 He must also pay $1.9 million in back taxes and fines, and must appear as a witness during the company's trial to testify under oath.
 He has not agreed to provide any new or supplemental information about Trump or the company that bears his name, according to sources familiar with the matter.

-Nicholas Gravante Jr., an attorney for Weisselberg, said the former executive's decision to accept a plea deal was "one of the most difficult decisions of his life."
+Nicholas Gravante Jr., an attorney for Weisselberg, said the former executive's move to accept a plea deal was "one of the most difficult decisions of his life."

 "Mr. Weisselberg decided to enter a plea of guilty today to put an end to this case and the years-long legal and personal nightmares it has caused for him and his family," Gravante said.
 "Rather than risk the possibility of 15 years in prison, he has agreed to serve 100 days.
 We are glad to have this behind him."